software-wheels/software-wheels.github.io/README.txt

 What does the blog contains?

-The blog contains a section with my articals about software, and a diffrent section for my general thoughts about life.
+The blog contains my articals about software.